isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

 a higher round-trip-time than simply reading on and learning something.
 As long as the FAQ anticipates the next question along the path and provides stuff that is easily understandable and properly documented, the Client will not ask again but try to achieve something alone.
-This enhances the Clients ability to work independently, Uplifting it further.
+This enhances the Clients' ability to work independently, Uplifting it further.
 It also cuts down on the total number of posts to the group, lightening the load for the contributors of answers.